twoolf/DaiWareToken/zcash/README.md

 See important security warnings in [doc/security-warnings.md](doc/security-warnings.md).

-**Zcash is experimental and a work-in-progress.** Use at your own risk.
+**Zcash is unfinished and highly experimental.** Use at your own risk.

 Deprecation Policy
 ------------------